wyattlam1/wyattlam1.github.io/_posts/2015-10-07-summer-in-chicago.markdown

 <div class="img-section-divider"></div>

-We walked through downtown all the way to the edge of Lake Michigan.
-We were greeted with some pretty ominous clouds.
+We walked through downtown all the way to the edge of Lake Michigan and were greeted with pretty ominous clouds.
 They made for some great shots though.

 {% include photo-story-100.html photo="21924361445" %}